Since 1956, Guest House has offered hope and healing for men and women religious suffering from addiction.

 Foster the growth of others through our publication tailored to religious leadership and formation, spiritual direction, pastoral care and education, including parents, teachers, coaches and students.

-Guest House, Inc., included in the Official Catholic Directory, is a 501(c)(3) non-profit, licensed and CARF accredited health care provider and specializes in addiction treatment for Catholic clergy and men and women religious.
-We rely on philanthropy from individuals, organizations, corporations and foundations to carry out our ministry.
+Guest House, Inc., included in the Official Catholic Directory, is a 501(c)(3) non-profit, licensed and CARF-accredited health care provider specializing in addiction treatment for Catholic clergy and men and women religious.